 Extend a given color palette to all possible palette colors

 From a predefined color palette, determine its closure: for each color in the palette, plot its numerical representation in the most suitable color space.
-Specify the color spaces to be explored include scientific ones (CIE XYZ) as well as artistic approaches (Ostwald, Itten, Munsell) and perceptually uniform spaces (CIE L*a*b*).
+Specify the color spaces to be explored include computer graphics ones (RGB, HSV) as well as artistic approaches (Ostwald, Itten, Munsell) and perceptually uniform spaces (CIELAB, CIELUV).
 Then investigate methods to form a closure using area or (non-)linear functions in the color space that connects the color dots into a manifold or clusters them together.
 From there, extract further possible color patches and add them to the original color palette.

 Classify an image into a set of given color palettes